Frequently Asked Questions

 Do you offer a sliding scale?

-This practice does not offer a sliding scale, but we occasionally have reduced fee spots for clients who are seeking neuropsychiatric and educational assessment services and qualify based on financial need.
-Please contact us directly for more information.
+This practice does not offer a sliding scale, but I occasionally have reduced fee spots for clients who are seeking comprehensive assessment services with testing and qualify based on financial need.

 How do I obtain a superbill?